|

 and it offers good protection from radioactive fallout.

-Unlike those in a proper shelter, in case of a near airburst approximately directly
+Unlike those in a proper fallout shelter, in case of a near airburst approximately directly

 overhead the occupants of this shelter would be killed by initial nuclear radiation.
 If the